anumitad/DocQA-System/README.md

 Open two python terminals.

--To start the fastapi backend, run the following in one terminal:
+- To start the fastapi backend, run the following in one terminal:
 ```fastapi dev main.py```
 -To start the streamlit front end, run the following in the second terminal:
 ```python3 -m streamlit run app.py```